bwhmather/bdc-js/README.md

 dynamic data, and for more complicated applications where you may benefit from the larger ecosystem around other libraries.

-BDC is currently under active development.
-The API is unlikely to change significantly before 1.0, but there may still be bugs that need to be ironed out.
+BDC is now largely finished.
+The API is frozen and all bugs that I am aware of have been fixed.
+It has seen enough real world use that I am now confident to recommend it in the niche it aims to fill.
+Expect a steady trickle of documentation improvements and occasional bug fixes but no breaking changes.

 ## Installation